mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 Zhunastu of Sylea and his Vilani consort, Denkhumi.
 The Zhunastu family were exorbitantly wealthy, having achieved great success in the fields of energy production and spacecraft manufacturing.
-Cleon’s
+Cleon's
 Uncle Aldin was an ingenious engineer in the field of fusion energy systems.
 Fusion power plants had existed before the Long Night but most worlds had lost the ability to manufacture them.
-Aldin’s patented designs improved upon existing fusion technology and were implemented in a line of products called Fusion Plus (F+).
+Aldin's patented designs improved upon existing fusion technology and were implemented in a line of products called Fusion Plus (F+).
 F+ plants were small, tidy and energy